Tutankhamun: International exhibitions

 Tutankhamun's artifacts have traveled the world with unprecedented visitorship.
 The exhibitions began in 1962 when Algeria won its independence from France.
 With the ending of that conflict, the Louvre Museum in Paris was quickly able to arrange an exhibition of Tutankhamun's treasures through Christiane Desroches Noblecourt.
 The French Egyptologist was already in Egypt as part of a UNESCO appointment.
 The French exhibit drew 1.2 million visitors.
 Noblecourt had also convinced the Egyptian Minister of Culture to allow British photographer George Rainbird to re-photograph the collection in color.
-The new color photos as well as the Louvre exhibition began a Tutankhamun revival.

-In 1965, the Tutankhamun exhibit traveled to Tokyo National Museum in Tokyo, Japan (21 August–10 October) where it garnered more visitors than the future New York exhibit in 1979.
+The new color photos, as well as the Louvre exhibition, began a Tutankhamun revival.In 1965, the Tutankhamun exhibit traveled to Tokyo National Museum in Tokyo, Japan (21 August–10 October) where it garnered more visitors than the future New York exhibit in 1979.
 The exhibit next moved to the Kyoto Municipal Museum of Art in Kyoto (15 October–28 November) with almost 1.75 million visitors, and then to the Fukuoka Prefectural Cultural Hall in Fukuoka (3 December–26 December).
 The blockbuster attraction exceeded all other exhibitions of Tutankhamun's treasures for the next 60 years.
 The Treasures of Tutankhamun tour ran from 1972 to 1979.
 This exhibition was first shown in London at the British Museum from 30 March until 30 September 1972.
 More than 1.6 million visitors saw the exhibition.
 The exhibition moved on to many other countries, including the United States, Soviet Union, Japan, France, Canada, and West Germany.
 The Metropolitan Museum of Art organized the U.S. exhibition, which ran from 17 November 1976 through 15 April 1979.
 More than eight million attended.
+The showing in the United States was part of a diplomatic effort begun by Henry Kissinger to further convince Americans of the value of Egypt as an ally.
+It traveled first to Washington, D.C., then to Chicago, New Orleans, Los Angeles, and Seattle, and finished in New York.